ethansaxenian/DominionAPI/README.md

 ### Deployment:
 Dominion API is deployed by [deta](https://www.deta.sh/).
-See the [docs](https://docs.deta.sh/docs/home) for details about deployment or you can quickly deploy your own instance of the API with the button below.
+See the [docs](https://docs.deta.sh/docs/home) for details about deployment, or you can quickly deploy your own instance of the API with the button below.

-Make sure to configure the `API_KEY` and `DATABASE_URL` environment variables.
+Make sure to configure the `API_KEY` and `DETA_BASE_PROJECT_KEY` environment variables.

 [![Deploy](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https://github.com/ethansaxenian/DominionAPI)